mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-14-configuration-and-plugin-hell-and-why-i-dont-use-vim-and-tmux-anymore.md

 The reason why I switched to [Helix](https://helix-editor.com/) is simple.
 It has [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol) and fuzzy finding built-in.
 There is no plugin system in place, so they needed to include common things programmers need these days.
 For commenting a line, you don't need a plugin.
 Just press `ctrl+c` over the line and that's it.
 I don't remap anything.
 I use the defaults.
 The only thing I did was change a default theme.
-And I choose one who is bundled with the editor.
+And I choose one that is bundled with the editor.
 That was it!

 The same goes for [Tmux](https://github.com/tmux/tmux).
 I don't use it anymore, but I need a multiplexer.
 I am used to it.
 Old dog, new tricks